eBPF

 • Traceable agent – Traceable agent 1.19.2 or later.

-• Traceable access token – In Traceable platform (UI), navigate to Administration (image-1638268402925) > Access Token and click on Generate Agent Token.
+• Traceable access token – In the Traceable platform (UI), navigate to Settings (image-1638268402925) → Access Token and click Generate Agent Token.
 Copy the token.

 • Privileged user – The deployment requires privileged user access.
 Check step 2 of the Installation section for ebpfRunAsPrivileged:true.

-• eBPF solution works at the kernel level interception of traffic, and therefore, no specific ports need to be opened for installing Traceable's agent.
+• eBPF solution works at the kernel level interception of traffic; therefore, no specific ports need to be opened to install Traceable's agent.

 Installation

-You have two options to install Traceable agent for eBPF.
-You can either use Helm chart or Terraform for the installation.
+You have two options for installing the Traceable agent for eBPF.
+You can either use Helm Chart or Terraform for the installation.

 Option 1 - Installation using Helm

-Complete the following steps to install Traceable agent for eBPF using Helm:
+Complete the following steps to install the Traceable agent for eBPF using Helm:

 1. Create namespace - Enter the following command to create a separate namespace for Traceable: